MedicodiBiscotti/biscottiCFG/README.md

 `help_class` will show the aliases required to change this script.
 They are `xtra_zoom_pres`, `xtra_zoom_pres_+`, and `xtra_zoom_pres_t`. `xtra_zoom_pres` is the neutral alias and `xtra_zoom_pres_+` and `xtra_zoom_pres_t` are the actual presets.

-`xtra_zoom_pres_+` is the preset where *holding down* `SHIFT` will half the zoom sensitivity making it more precise.
+`xtra_zoom_pres_+` is the preset where *holding down* `SHIFT` (`CTRL` if `shiftcrouch` is active (which it is by default now)) will half the zoom sensitivity making it more precise.
 This is the preset enabled by default.

-`xtra_zoom_pres_t` is the preset where `SHIFT` acts as a *toggle* so pressing it once will half the zoom sensitivity and pressing it again will restore it to the default.
+`xtra_zoom_pres_t` is the preset where `SHIFT/CTRL` acts as a *toggle* so pressing it once will half the zoom sensitivity and pressing it again will restore it to the default.
 This doesn't work well at all in my opinion, but it's there as an option.
 Currently there's no reset for it, so you'll have to keep track of whether or not the sensitivity is halfed yourself.

 To change presets either change the line `alias xtra_zoom_pres xtra_zoom_pres_+` to the desired preset, or type it in console followed by `xtra_zoom_pres`.
 Note that this won't save between sessions.